MatiasBjorling/ZDM-Device-Mapper/README.md

     * Added read-ahead for LT entries.
     * Removed big io_mutex
     * Added discard extent cache
-    * Enabled discard support for md-raid to be enabled by ZDM block devices.
+    * Enable discard support for md-raid to be enabled by ZDM block devices.
     * Added an experimental prototype hack to use PID as stream id.
     * Changed userspace ioctl to use procfs as ioctl are disabled in v4.4 and later kernels.